 - What role does the mediator play?

 The mediator uses learned techniques to assist the parties to settle their dispute.
-He will generally ask the parties to prepare for mediation by describing the dispute in a brief written statement, focusing on the outcomes sought, and the impact that success or failure in achieving those outcomes might have on others.
+He or she will generally ask the parties to prepare for mediation by describing the dispute in a brief written statement, focusing on the outcomes sought, and the impact that success or failure in achieving those outcomes might have on others.

 - What are the main features of the mediation process?

-- How is a case settled?
+- How is a mediation settled?

 - Appointing the Mediator